When in Rome (novel): Synopsis

-Alleyn persuades Valdarno and the Dominicans to let him search the basilica, where they find Violetta's corpse hidden in a sarcophagus.
-In Mailer's apartment, Alleyn finds a diary: he was blackmailing Grant, Kenneth and the Van der Veghels.
-Valdarno assembles the tour-party guests in his office and Alleyn's identity is revealed.
-Alleyn tries to reconstruct events at the basilica: Sophy recalls hearing the sarcophagus lid being shut while the Baroness was taking her photograph.
+Alleyn convinces Valdarno to search the tunnels again the next morning, disclosing Violetta's corpse concealed in an ancient sarcophagus.
+She proves to have been Mailer's estranged wife and former drug-smuggling accomplice, and it is assumed that he killed her after a further argument and somehow escaped.
+In Mailer's apartment Alleyn turns up documentary evidence for blackmail schemes worked upon Grant, Kenneth (over a theft committed in Perugia) and the Van der Veghels (who may be close relatives in an incestuous relationship).
+Valdarno assembles the tour-party guests in his office and Alleyn, whose identity is revealed, has them reconstruct events at the basilica: Sophy recalls hearing the sarcophagus lid being shut while the Baroness was taking her photograph.